 I hope you're as excited about these new schemes as I am, and I hope that you'll stay tuned to our website and our social accounts for further developments in Discovery research and Wellcome's strategy.
 So thanks, everybody, enjoy the rest of your day.

 Our current funding schemes will close during 2021.
-Most will be open for one or two more application rounds, depending on the scheme.
 Check the relevant scheme pages for application deadlines.

 If you’re currently funded by Wellcome, your grant will remain in place for its agreed duration.

 Mental health, infectious disease and climate and health programmes

 Each health challenge programme will fund research and other activities in any country according to its goals and defined set of outcomes.
 This may be through directed funding or through one-off open calls from time to time.

 We'll provide more information as our strategy for each programme develops.